 If you quit smoking and keep your blood pressure down, it will help lower your risk of developing angina, heart attack, and stroke.

-For people who are at a very high risk for coronary artery disease, drug therapy is started immediately along with lifestyle changes.
-For those at moderate or low risk for coronary artery disease, lifestyle changes are started, and medication therapy may be used if cholesterol target levels are not reached.
+For people who are at a high risk for heart and blood vessel disease, drug therapy is started immediately along with lifestyle changes.
+For those at a moderate or low risk, lifestyle changes may be started first.
+Medication may be added if the cholesterol targets are not reached within a few months or if there are additional risk factors.

-Medications used to treat high cholesterol include the "statins" (e.g., atorvastatin*, lovastatin, simvastatin), resins (e.g., cholestyramine, colestipol), fibrates (e.g., fenofibrate, gemfibrozil), cholesterol absorption inhibitors (e.g., ezetimibe), and niacin.
-Medications have been shown to lower the chance of further clogging of the arteries and treat cholesterol problems by lowering levels of LDL (bad) cholesterol or raising the levels of HDL (good) cholesterol.
+Medications used to treat high cholesterol include the "statins" (e.g., atorvastatin*, rosuvastatin, pravastatin, simvastatin), resins (e.g., cholestyramine, colestipol, colesevelam), fibrates (e.g., fenofibrate, gemfibrozil), cholesterol absorption inhibitors (e.g., ezetimibe), PCSK9 inhibitors (e.g., alirocumab, evolocumab) and niacin.
+Medications have been shown to lower the chance of further clogging of the arteries and treat cholesterol problems by lowering levels of LDL (bad) cholesterol and raising the levels of HDL (good) cholesterol.

-Some people think that it's too late to change your habits if you've already had a heart attack, but this is not true.
-It's vital to reduce your cholesterol to help prevent a second heart attack.
-Some patients with heart disease are now treated with a "statin" even if their cholesterol is normal, especially if their family has a history of high cholesterol.
-Your body is constantly producing cholesterol, so you must take your medication and follow lifestyle changes as recommended by your doctor to prevent levels from rising.
+Some people think that it's too late to change your habits if you've already had a heart attack or stroke, but this is not true.
+It's vital to reduce your cholesterol to help prevent it from happening again.
+Some patients with heart and blood vessel disease are now treated with a statin even if their cholesterol level is normal.
+Your body is constantly producing cholesterol, so you must take your medication and follow lifestyle changes as recommended by your doctor to prevent cholesterol levels from rising.